strangeprojects/strangeprojects/README.md

 - 👋 Hi, I’m jfrancojr 🇧🇷
-- 🔭 I’m currently working on Brazil
+- 🔭 I’m currently working in Brazil
 - 🌱 I’m currently learning flutter and dart
 - 👯 I’m looking to collaborate in the community
 - ⚡ Fun fact: I like a coffee